($1,350) Cost of Moving From Illinois to Pennsylvania

 How much does it cost to move from Illinois to Pennsylvania?

-Check out the table below for average moving cost estimates from Illinois to Pennsylvania.
-You’ll find prices organized by home size and type of moving service, making it easy to compare your options.
+Take a look at the table below for average moving cost estimates from Illinois to Pennsylvania.
+We’ve broken down prices by home size and type of moving service, so you can easily compare your choices.

 Move size | Moving company | Moving container | Rental truck |